What Should You Know About Managed IT Services?Read more

 To ensure that the firm, and each of its employees, remains HIPAA compliant the following safeguards should be implemented:

 The Bottom Line: Law Firms Need To Remain HIPAA Compliant At All Times When Handling PHI

 It is no secret that the federal government has become increasingly stringent regarding HIPAA compliance.
 With the potential of a $1.5 Million fine, law firms need to ensure that they remain compliant at all times by working with a trusted technology provider who can ensure that physical, technical, and administrative safeguards are met.
-To protect your law firm and its associates from violating HIPAA regulations, contact the technology experts at Radius Executive IT Solutions located in Boston and throughout New England via firstname.lastname@example.org or (978) 528-0110.
+To protect your law firm and its associates from violating HIPAA regulations, contact the technology experts at Radius Executive IT Solutions located in Boston via email@example.com or (978) 528-0110.